splunk/observability-workshop/docs/victorops/vo_integrations.md

     Launched: ixmy-vo2
     ```

-Once your two VMs have been created check within the SignalFx UI, Infrastructure Tab, and confirm they are reporting in correctly.
+Once your two VMs have been created check within the SignalFx UI, **INFRASTRUCTURE** tab, and confirm they are reporting in correctly.

 Allow a couple or minutes for the VMs to spin up, install updates and then install the SignalFx Agent etc.

-If they fail to appear, double check your Token and Realm settings within your victorops.yaml file.
+If they fail to appear, double check your `Access Token` and `Realm` settings within your `victorops.yaml` file.

 If errors are found these can easily be updated directly within the VM.

 Simply update the `token` or `api_url` and `ingest_url` files located within `/etc/signalfx`.

 ### 2.4.
 SignalFx Detector

 We now need to create a new Detector within SignalFx which will use VictorOps as the target to send alerts to.

 We will use Terraform to create the detector in a similar way to the 'Monitoring as Code' module.

 If you have not completed the **Monitoring as Code** module, and do not have Terraform already installed, install [Terraform](https://www.terraform.io/downloads.html) for your operating system.
 Please make sure it is version `0.12.18` or above.
 On a Mac you can also install via [Homebrew](https://brew.sh/) e.g. `brew install terraform`.
 This will get around Mac OS Catalina security.
 If you are running on an instructor-provided EC2 image `terraform` is already installed for you.